 ssh ubuntu@<NODE_IP>

-Do not forget to replace <INTERNAL-IP-ADDRESS> with the Bastion host’s actual internal IP address.
+Replace <INTERNAL-IP-ADDRESS> with the Harbor VM’s actual internal IP address.

 Creating a user for the master node